yigitozgumus/interop/README.md

 - **Project Management**: Track and validate multiple project directories
 - **Command Execution**: Run commands with project context and arguments
+- **Dynamic Command Loading**: Load commands from multiple directories with precedence rules
-- **AI Integration**: Multiple MCP servers to expose commands to AI assistants
+- **AI Integration**: Multiple MCP servers to expose commands to AI assistants with enhanced metadata
-- **Configuration Management**: TOML-based configuration with validation
+- **Configuration Management**: TOML-based configuration with validation and conflict detection
 - **Cross-Platform Support**: Works on Linux, macOS, and Windows

 ## Installation